canro91/canro91.github.io/_posts/2022-04-04-TSQLDoesNotHaveConstants.md

 Do you remember the estimated number of users from our example with variables?
 Now, we have a more accurate estimated number.
 SQL Server isn't using an average value.
 It has better estimates this time.

 We even have an index recommendation in our execution plan.
 By the way, [don't blindly follow index recommendations]({% post_url 2022-03-21-SQLServerIndexRecommendations %}), just listening to them.
+They're only a list of columns to consider indexing.

 ## Create a view for constants